K-Cully/performance-of-microservices/ClusterEmulator/Service.Simulation/Steps/Step.md

 #### type
 The typename of the step to create.

-#### step
+#### value
-An object containing optional common configuration parameters and required type configuration parameters.
+An object containing required configuration parameters and optionally, common configuration parameters.

 ##### parallelCount (Optional)
 The number of parallel execution of the step logic to run each time the step is started.